arav06/aws-fundies/aws-management-concepts.md

 Higher level support will help in finding more and better ways to reduce costs

-It can be found by search for trusted advisor in AWS services
+It can be found by searching for trusted advisor in AWS services

 ### Top 3 ways to lower an AWS Bill